qiboteam/qibo/doc/source/installation.rst

 The installation procedure presented in this section is useful in two situations:

-- you need to install QIBO in an operating system and environment not supported by the ``pip`` packages (see :ref:`installing-with-pip`).
+- you need to install Qibo in an operating system and environment not supported by the ``pip`` packages (see :ref:`installing-with-pip`).

 - you have to develop the code from source.

-In order to install QIBO from source, you can simply clone the GitHub repository with
+In order to install Qibo from source, you can simply clone the GitHub repository with

 .. code-block::